 Approval of relevant prior learning credit must be in writing over the signature of at least one sponsoring faculty member, the appropriate department or committee chairperson, and the Dean of the college that is granting the credit.

-The total number of semester hours granted by all non-traditional means seldom exceeds eight semester hours; and individual colleges or programs may grant substantially less (including no credits) than this number.
+The total number of semester hours granted by all non-traditional means seldom exceeds eight semester hours; and individual colleges or programs may choose not to grant any credit for prior learning.

 Grades are not assigned to academic and prior learning credit.

-Each college engaged in the assessment of academic and work experiences determines its own procedures for review and testing; students should contact the appropriate Dean's office for information about the procedures for assessment.
+Each college engaged in the assessment of academic and work experiences determines its own procedures for review and testing; students should contact the appropriate advising office for information about the procedures for assessment.

 Students will not receive transfer credit for courses they take at another institution while they are matriculated at Temple, unless